ElinaBoman/rootme/README.md

 - 17. The user is able to see what pot size the plants require and then search for suitable pots.

 ## Scope plane
 When I started this project I realized quickly that to be able to learn and manage new techniques such as Stripe, there would not be a lot of time to focus on Nice to Have or Good to Have issues.
-Even though there were some features that I was very eagre to create I had to stick with an MVP.
+Even though there were some features that I was very eager to create I had to stick with an MVP.
 Therefore I decided on which features would be essential for the project and just made sure I finished those first.

 #### Essential Features:
 - User can create account